gtnix/quant_b3_backtest/README.md

 - Close vs EMAs(3, 5, 10, 15, 20): +0.25 if close > EMA(period), −0.25 if close < EMA(period) (applied per period).
 - RSI: RSI > 65 → +0.25; RSI < 35 → −0.25.

 The total FuzzyFajuto score is the sum of the above contributions.
-It is a continuous scalar where larger positive values favor long exposure and large negative values favor sells exposure.
+It is a continuous scalar where larger positive values favor long exposure and large negative values favor short exposure.

 ## Position Sizing (B3 Board-Lot)